HenrikSamuelsson/c-terms/README.md

 **for statement** Control statement that provides iterative execution, also known as **for loop**.

+**format specifier** Notatio used for input and output purposes to inform about what type of data a variable hold.

 **null character** Character that in C is used to terminate a string.

 **if statement** Control statement that sets a conditional for executing a code block or not.